 Stand on the street is a play designed for an immersive experience of street food in India.
 The experience was designed to be multi sensorial with an immersive street environment set supported with sound scapes and real street food served as part of the performance.
 Conceptually, the play is designed to heighten each of the senses touch-see-hear-smell-taste, to create a concentrated experience of street food and the stories around it.
 The challenge was to bring that experience in a 30ft x 30ft room.
 Further, the brief was to design a set that is also portable in its form and can be easily be set up anywhere.

-The team comprised of Anjana Balaji and Aditya Garg as the street vendors, Animesh Shrivastava for production support, Mt Aditya Srinivasan for aural landscapes.
-The acting, set, sound, production, all had to be in sync and respond to each other to create a cohesive sensorial experience of the street.
+I designed a portable set using the form of a box.
+These boxes became canvases for local street signages to respond to each of the places and the streets from where the street food was being served.
 Six different chaats of six flavours, from six different places India were being served as part of the performance.
-(The pungent yet delicious Jhalmuri from Kolkata, salt and spice of Litti Choka from Bihar, madhur vada savoury from Mysore, sweet bajra laddos from Karnataka, the bananas paan and more) The set design had to respond to each of these places and their streets.
+The pungent yet delicious Jhalmuri from Kolkata, salt and spice of Litti Choka from Bihar, madhur vada savoury from Mysore, sweet bajra laddos from Karnataka, the bananas paan and more .
+As it was portable and light, the set inherited flexibility for newer arrangements, it created different sets for the actors to respond to at every show.